Why should waste be sorted?

 - old and unusable household electronics and home appliances, e.g. fridges, washing machines, TV sets, electric cookers, blenders, irons, hair dryers, radios, etc.

-Civic amenity sites (CAS's) accept the following from people free of charge:
+Civic amenity sites (CAS's) accept the following from citizens free of charge:

-- unprocessed wood, bioderadable gardenwaste (up to 600 L), old clothes (up to 600 L), scrap metal, plastics, large building waste (stones, concrete, etc.), paper and cardboard, usable old furniture, tyres (up to 8 tyres at a time), electrical and electronics waste (incl. fridges and TV sets), packaging, glass sheets, hazardous household waste.
+- unprocessed wood, bioderadable gardenwaste (up to 600 L), old clothes (up to 600 L), scrap metal, plastics, large building waste (stones, concrete, etc.), paper and cardboard, usable old furniture, tyres (up to 8 tyres per day), electrical and electronics waste (incl. fridges and TV sets), packaging, glass sheets, hazardous household waste.

 Find the locations of Civic amenity sites (CAS's) on the Tallinn map!

 |Sõjamäe||Suur-Sõjamäe tn 31a||Ragn-Sells AS||15155||Wed, Th, Fr 14-19; Sat, Sun 10-15||map|